dart-lang/site-www/src/null-safety/migration-guide.md

   **Migrating an app is the same as migrating a package.**
   Before fully migrating an app, consider waiting until null safety is in a stable release.
-  In the meantime, you can add migration hints to your app and take the opportunity to refactor your app code.
+  In the meantime, you can learn about null safety, perhaps adding migration hints to your app or refactoring your app code.
-  **_[PENDING: is that good/helpful advice?]_**
 {{ site.alert.end }}

 [null safety]: /null-safety